 The 10-member State Board of Agriculture advises the Oregon Department of Agriculture on policy issues, develops recommendations on key agricultural issues, and provides advocacy of the state's agriculture industry in general.

 State law requires that seven of the appointed members be actively engaged in the production of agricultural commodities; two board members must represent consumers; and, the tenth member is the chair of the Soil and Water Conservation Commission.
-The ODA director and dean of the College of Agricultural Sciences at Oregon State University serve as ex-officio members of the board without the right to vote.
+The ODA Director and Dean of the College of Agricultural Sciences at Oregon State University serve as ex-officio members of the board without the right to vote.

 The board issues a biennial report to the Governor and Legislative Assembly regarding the status of Oregon's agriculture industry.
 The board meets quarterly at various locations around the state.

-The Oregon State Board of Agriculture welcomes public participation and receiving comments from members of the public.
-Public comments may be written or verbal on topics before the board and general agriculture, food and fiber related topics.
-Written comments and requests to provide verbal comments may be sent via email to Board Coordinator Karla Valness prior to the quarterly meeting.
-Refer to individual meetings for deadlines to submit public comment.
-For tips on providing comments see Guidelines for Public Comment or Presentations resource below.
+The Oregon State Board of Agriculture welcomes public participation and comments.
+Public comments may be written or provided verbally on topics related to general agriculture, food, and fiber issues.
+Written comments and requests to provide verbal comments may be submitted via email to the Board Coordinator at BoardAgriculture@oda.oregon.gov or via the online form below, prior to each quarterly meeting.

 This meeting will be held in person with a virtual option to attend.
 See agenda for details.